pfisterer/edsc-dns-domains/README.md

 Run `docker build -t farberg/bind-dnssec-config .`

-## Todos

-- Reconciler: Periodically call add for a zone to verify its status (add a lastUpdateField to status and define a max age)
-- Reconciler: Call `runQueues` more often than the reconciler to dispatch events earlier

 ## FAQ

 I'm getting errors like `Exception in main method: Error: customresourcedefinitions.apiextensions.k8s.io is forbidden: User "system:serviceaccount:default:default" cannot create resource "customresourcedefinitions" in API group "apiextensions.k8s.io" at the cluster scope`